-- Students should not plan to be exempted from housing until they are approved.
+- Students need to plan ahead carefully and should not plan to be exempted from housing until they are approved.

 - A signed lease is not acceptable as a reason for exemption nor for an appeal to a denied application.
 Students should not sign any lease prior to receiving approval.
 If a student has signed a lease and is not approved for an exemption, the student should then expect to pay both the lease and the campus housing and residential meal plan.

-- Students who move off campus without approval can expect to be billed for on campus housing and a residential meal plan.
+- Students who move off campus without an approved exemption can expect to be billed for on campus housing and a residential meal plan.

 Benefits of Living on Campus